JetBrains/intellij-sdk-docs/topics/tutorials/build_system/configuring_plugin_project.md

 </snippet>

-By default, the Gradle plugin will build a plugin project against the IntelliJ Platform defined by the latest EAP snapshot of the IntelliJ IDEA Community Edition.
+By default, the Gradle plugin will build a plugin project against the IntelliJ Platform defined by the latest EAP snapshot of the IntelliJ IDEA.

 If a matching version of the specified IntelliJ Platform is not available on the local machine, the Gradle plugin downloads the correct version and type.
 IntelliJ IDEA then indexes the build and any associated source code and JetBrains Java Runtime.